How To Take Better Travel Photos: Exposure

-Additionally, a bigger aperture will have a shallower depth of field, which will give you that blurry background look, like in the photo below, where I shot the image at f/2.8.
+Additionally, a bigger aperture will create a shallower depth of field, which will give you that blurry background look like in the photo below that I shot the image at f/2.8.
 The ferns in the foreground and background are both out of focus, while only the Maori men on the boat are in focused.

 A smaller aperture will have capture more depth and therefore more of the foreground and background will be in focus, which is something you generally want when you are shooting landscapes and want everything to be clear and visible.

 Shutter speed is the length of time the aperture diaphragm is opened to allow light to be captured.
 The faster the shutter speed, like 1/1000th of a second, the less light is captured and therefore will result in a darker image.
 The slower the shutter speed, like 1/10th of a second, the more light is allowed through and therefore a brighter image will result.
 A faster shutter speed will tend to freeze a subject in motion and therefore is required when your subject is moving fast.
 A slower shutter speed will result in a blurry image if the subject is moving faster than the shutter speed.

 In the photo above, I used a tripod and a slow shutter speed of 10 seconds to keep everything sharp, except for the movement of the water.